pbklink/motif-core/etc/motif-core.api.md

     getOrNew(definition: NamedGridSourceDefinition): NamedGridSource;
 }

-// Warning: (ae-missing-release-tag) "NameScansGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-internal-missing-underscore) The name "NameScansGridField" should be prefixed with an underscore because the declaration is marked as @internal
 //
-// @public (undocumented)
+// @internal (undocumented)
 export class NameScansGridField extends ScansGridField {
     constructor();
-    // (undocumented)
-    static readonly fieldStateDefinition: ScansGridField.FieldStateDefinition;
     // (undocumented)
     getValue(record: Scan): RenderValue;
 }